 Future investors from anywhere in the world would wait 7-8 years.

 What to do if your case is taking too long

 Keep in mind the numbers USCIS publishes are averages.
 But if you have filed your I-526 and your case is outside the average processing time, you should speak with your Eb 5 Visa immigration lawyer.
 You or your lawyer could send an email inquire to the IPO office.
 USCIS says the time range indicates how long they will take to process your case from the date they received it.
 They also say that they “generally” process petitions in the order they are received.
 To check the latest USCIS processing estimates, go to their Case Processing Times page.

-I-526 processing times depend on many factors including I-526 petition requirements issued by USCIS.
-Look below at the fundamental requirements.
+Look below at the fundamental factors that affect I-526 processing times depending on I-526 petition requirements issued by USCIS.

 Investment Is Made in a New Commercial Enterprise

 As an EB5 investor, it is incumbent upon you to prove that your capital investment was made in a New Commercial Enterprise (NCE).
 An NCE is any for-profit enterprise established after November 29, 1990 (or prior to that date, provided certain conditions were met).
 The NCE must have been formed for the ongoing conduct of a lawful for-profit US-based business.
 The business types of the NCE may include, among others, a sole proprietorship, joint venture, general or limited partnership, holding company, corporation, business trust, or other privately or publicly held entity.
 In the context of a Regional Center, the NCE is the fund in which the immigrant invests.
 In general, that fund will take the form of either a Limited Liability Company (LLC) or Limited Partnership (LP).
 In the context of a direct investment, i.e. not through a Regional Center, the NCE is the business wherein the immigrant invests and which will create the required jobs for U.S. workers.